aelzenaar/ncea-notes/unibooks.md

  * Martin Aigner, _Combinatorial Theory_; Jack Graver and Mark Watkins, _Combinatorics with emphasis on the theory of graphs_.
 These books are far too difficult for 326, but I found the more abstract perspectives in the first few chapters rather enlightening; Aigner, for example, develops the theory of counting entirely via counting bijections and surjections and so forth; and G&W develops graph theory in a much more abstract way first.
 (511.6 A28Y) and (511.6 G77)
+ * Alvin E. Roth (ed.), _The Shapley value: Essays in honor of Lloyd S. Shapley_.
+This book includes the original paper by Shapley on assigning power values to voting systems, together with a number of essays and papers motivating and extending the paper. (*)

 ### Analysis (332/333), Topology (353?, 750)
  * Kenneth R. Davidson and Allan P. Donsig, _Real Analysis and Applications_.
 For an introduction to real analysis for someone who understands calculus